cabforum/smime/SBR.md

 #### 7.1.6.1 Reserved Certificate Policy Identifiers

-The following Certificate Policy identifiers are reserved for use by CAs to assert that a Certificate complies with these Requirements.
+The following CABF Certificate Policy identifiers are reserved for use by CAs to assert that a Certificate complies with these Requirements.

 | Validation Type | Generation | Policy Identifier |
 | ---------------- | ---------- | ----------------- |